JavasMiddi/SFIA-Project1/README.md

 ## Future Improvements

-Currently,
+Currently, the application has been successfully integrated with Jenkins and has deployed as service.
+CRUD functionality has been met via the MVP.

-In my next sprint, I would like to
+In my next sprint, I would like to develop the application further by making use of the last entity - the timeSlot table.
+After the input of data, I would like to present it alongside the artists, thus a schedule being made.

-In later sprints, I would also like to
+In later sprints, I would also like to utilise the foreign keys in such a way as to allow for the deletion of a customer account, along with all the orders that said account has created.
+Also, a querying option to select which artists are performing on which day, initialising the relationship between the Artist table and the timeSlot table.

 _________________________________________________________________________________________________________________________________________________________________